YouTube is Big. REALLY Big.

 Strengthen Your YouTube Link Strategy with BL.INK

-YouTube has good reason to restrict its in-video links to more trustworthy, established channels, but that doesn’t mean you have to let the big players get all the benefit from the platform.
+YouTube has good reason to restrict its in-video links to more trustworthy, established channels, but that doesn’t mean you have to let the big players get all the benefits from the platform.
 Use the above linking tips to beat the system when your channel is small, and to get more from the system once your channel is big.
-Take your YouTube marketing to the next level by using BL.INK to get trackable engagement through highly-clickable, easy-to-read short links.
+Take your YouTube marketing to the next level by using BL.INK to get trackable engagement through highly clickable, easy-to-read short links.